Excellent (2010) piece by Michael Lopp on writing a book on the side:

 So true.
 When I wrote my two short books, I would sometimes write an entire chapter in one afternoon and sometimes spend an entire day straightening out a single sentence.
 In general, what really helped me were friendly kicks in the butt by my coach and friend Jonathan.
 Knowing that I had to explain to him what I had (or hadn’t) done since our last call was more motivating than anything else.
 So I guess for some of us having a co-conspirator can help if you can’t get going on your own.

 The second major thing was place: I wrote both books while being on the road.
 And while this normally isn’t conducive to getting things done, I made sure I traveled to places where I would find some quietude and inspiration.
-One of these places turned out to be so wonderful I ended up moving here.
+One of these places turned out to be so wonderful I ended up moving here. ((Don’t get me started on the irony of abandoning TFA after this move.
+We were busy doing other things out there while nobody was watching.
+Which was (and is) a nice thing to do.))

 This made me crack up a little: